subamanis/mezura/README.md

 If we plan to run the program many times for a project, it can be bothersome to specify all the flags every time, especially if they contain a lot of target and exclude dirs.
 That's why you can specify many flags in a <b>*configuration file*</b>, and have the program just load that file (see the --load command). <br>

-Configurations can be created automatically by specifying all the flags once, along with the command "--save".
+Configurations can be created automatically by specifying all the flags once, along with the command "--save", and a name for the configuration.
 Then the program, along with its normal execution, will automatically create a config file with the name you specified, and dump all the flags in there.
 The next time you want to run the program on this project, you can do it like this: ```mezura --load <config_name>``` <br>

-By default, there is a configuration file name "default" already present in the "data/config" dir, that gets loaded with every run.
+By default, there is a configuration file name "default" already present in the "data/config" dir, that gets loaded on every run.
 There, you can customize your preferences and they will apply to all runs, except if overriden by explicitely providing a different flag in the cmd, or by loading a specific configuration.
 For example, if you prefer counting braces as code, you can specify it there, because the default behaviour is to not regard them as code. <br>

 The priorities of the specified flags are:
 1) cmd